EndPointCorp/end-point-blog/2020/09/10/introduction-to-borg-backup.html.md

 export BORG_RSH='ssh -i /home/kannan/.ssh/id_rsa_backups'
 ```

-With these env variables activated, the ‘borg create’ command will be shortened and will resemble the following:
+With those environment variables set, the ‘borg create’ command can be shortened to the following:

 ```bash
 borg create --stats ::archive_1 /home/kannan/photos
 ```

-#### Step 8: How are certain directories or files excluded?
+#### Step 8: Excluding certain directories or files

 In order to exclude certain directories or files, the create command has an `--exclude` option or an exclude file/directory pattern can be generated.
 For example, the following command demonstrates how to exclude `/dev and /opt`: